jhautry/echo-dot/README.md

   * Intercept the Echo Dot's Wi-Fi communications and execute Man-in-the-Middle based attacks
   * Attempt to be the first known group to root an Echo Dot v2
   * Find a vulnerability that could lead to compromise of the Echo Dot through the Skills API
-  * Develop secure usage practices by finding the threshold decibel levels required to converse with Alexa
 * Provide a technical writeup concerning the results of our investigation into the Echo Dot, both for the benefit of Amazon so that they may patch any vulnerabilities we find, and for the rest of the security community, so that they may build off our work

 # Table of Contents